 One of the best ways to do so is by launching a survey.
 However simple it seems, it sometimes delivers insignificant results.
 Why?

 Because asking the right question is not enough.
 You need to ask those questions at the right time throughout the customer life cycle.

-For any B2B SaaS company that is starting its Voice of Customer program, the customer journey is the first step to understand your customers.
-It will tell you at what different stages you should launch customer surveys to collect feedback.
+For any B2B SaaS company that is starting its Voice of Customer program, the customer journey is the first step to understanding your customers.
+It will tell you at what different stages of the B2B SaaS customer journey you should launch customer surveys to collect feedback.